Freight Shipping from Milwaukee to Phoenix

 How much does it cost to ship freight from Milwaukee to Phoenix?

-Full truckload (FTL) rates from Milwaukee, WI to Phoenix, AZ currently range from $4,087-$5,038 for a standard dry van load over the 1,901-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Phoenix, AZ currently range $4,087-$5,038 (roughly $2.15-$2.65 per mile over 1,901 miles).
 LTL shipments typically cost $1,246-$2,016 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Phoenix?